Keepnet – AI-powered human risk management platform logo

 DMARC in Action: How It’s Used in the Real World

 Organizations across industries, from finance to retail, rely on DMARC to safeguard their communications.
-Financial institutions use DMARC to protect sensitive communications, reducing risks of phishing scams targeting their customers.
-Online retail companies use it to protect brand reputation by ensuring only genuine marketing and transactional emails reach customers' inboxes.
+For example, financial institutions use DMARC to protect sensitive communications, reducing risks of phishing scams targeting their customers.
+E-commerce companies use it to protect brand reputation by ensuring only genuine marketing and transactional emails reach customers’ inboxes.

 Getting Started with DMARC for a Safer Email Experience

-How Keepnet Protects Your Domain from Scams and Phishing
+How Keepnet Protects Your Domain from Scams & Phishing

 Locking down a domain takes more than SPF, DKIM, and DMARC records.
-Keepnet's Extended Human Risk Management Platform combines advanced simulations with real time education delivered at the moment of need so scammers cannot fool your brand, or your people.
+Keepnet’s Extended Human Risk Management Platform and Secure Behavior Managementcombines advanced simulations with just-in-time education so scammers can’t fool your brand, or your people.

-• One Click Phishing Reporter: Adds a button in Outlook and Gmail so employees can flag suspicious messages; Keepnet automatically extracts IOCs, blocks lookalikes across the system, and feeds data to your SIEM/SOAR in real time.
+• One-Click Phishing Reporter – Adds a button in Outlook and Gmail so employees can flag suspicious messages; Keepnet auto-extracts IOCs, blocks look-alikes system-wide and feeds data to your SIEM/SOAR in real time.

-• Voice and Callback Shield (Vishing Simulator): Emulates caller ID spoofing and AI generated voices, training help desk teams to stop fraud conducted over the phone before passwords are reset or sensitive data is leaked.
+• Voice & Callback Shield (Vishing Simulator) – Emulates caller-ID spoofing and AI-generated voices, training help-desk teams to stop phone-based fraud before passwords are reset or sensitive data is leaked.

 Picture 1: How Keepnet Protects Against Phishing Attacks